mbhynes/seeder/README.md

 2. **Incremental Crawl**

-  - Every day (suppose), run an incremental crawl using a start watermark that overlaps slightly with the previous crawl's stop watermark
+  - Every day (suppose), run an incremental crawl using a start watermark that overlaps slightly with the previous crawl's stop watermark.
-  - The default values of the start and stop watermark of `[today - 2 days, today + 3 days]` are intended to be sane defaults for this use case, in which a small overlap is desirable (since we upsert records and wish to capture changes after matches are played & the results are available)
+  - The default values of the start and stop watermark of `[today - 2 days, today + 3 days]` are intended to be sane defaults for this use case, in which a small overlap is desirable (since we upsert records and wish to capture changes after matches are played & the results are available).
-  - However, since we enable http caching with Scrapy's [`HttpCacheMiddleware`](https://docs.scrapy.org/en/latest/topics/downloader-middleware.html?highlight=httpcache#httpcache-middleware-settings), incremental crawls of pages that are *incomplete* (i.e. have matches that have not yet completed) need to disable the caching to yield new results
+  - However, since we enable http caching with Scrapy's [`HttpCacheMiddleware`](https://docs.scrapy.org/en/latest/topics/downloader-middleware.html?highlight=httpcache#httpcache-middleware-settings), incremental crawls of pages that are *incomplete* (i.e. have matches that have not yet completed) need to disable the caching to yield new results.
   - If running on some kind of `cron`, this may be done for a suitable date range such as:

 ```bash